mpfrush/Rprojects/README.md

 Folder with R Projects for "Foundations of Data Science" Workshop.
 All projects are published in Rpubs http://rpubs.com/violetgirl.

-- Code for exercise 1 is published in Rpubs: http://rpubs.com/violetgirl/199622.
+- Code for Data Wrangling Exercise 1: Basic Data Manipulation is published in Rpubs: http://rpubs.com/violetgirl/199622.

-- Code for exercise 2 is published in Rpubs: http://rpubs.com/violetgirl/199647.
+- Code for Data Wrangling Exercise 2: Dealing with missing values is published in Rpubs: http://rpubs.com/violetgirl/199647.

-- Code for exercise 3 is published in Rpubs: http://rpubs.com/violetgirl/199651.
+- Code for Titanic Data Visualization Exercise 3 is published in Rpubs: http://rpubs.com/violetgirl/199651.

+- Code for Desicion Trees and Random Forests for Titanic Data is published in Rpubs: http://rpubs.com/violetgirl/201322.

+- Code for k-means clustering mini-project is published in Rpubs: http://rpubs.com/violetgirl/201598.

 - Codes for capstone project:

   + initial data analysis and EDA is published in Rpubs: http://rpubs.com/violetgirl/199678.
   + EDA part 2 is published in Rpubs: http://rpubs.com/violetgirl/201099.
+  + Desicion trees and random forests is published in Rpubs: http://rpubs.com/violetgirl/201285.